-The archaeological context of A-ground (cricket pitch) is well understood following a series of evaluations and excavations conducted in adjacent areas since 2000.
+The archaeological context of B-ground, including the car park site and the hockey pitch, is well understood following a series of evaluations and excavations conducted in adjacent areas since 2000.

 Neolithic and Bronze Age features (mainly pits) have been identified during the Alienated Land project within Areas C1, C2 either side of Circular Road North/Napier Road, approximately 100m northeast of the hockey pitch, with a further example within Flagstaff Road (CAT Report 412).
 There are currently no Neolithic or Bronze Age finds known from the B Ground locations or the sewer replacement zone.
 The Area C1 pits contained both Mildenhall Ware and Peterborough Ware may have been transitional between to the middle/late Neolithic traditions (ibid).
 A pit within Alienated Land Area C2 to the immediate east of the Arena contained Beaker pottery typical of the late 3rd millennium to early 2nd millennium BC.
 The stage 1a trenching found no features of this date whilst a single worked flint with retouch typical of the later prehistoric period was found residually within a later feature (CAT Report 843).